willviles/Immerse/README.md

 #### Asset preloading

-Adding the wait key to any asset will add it to the preloading queue.
+Adding the wait key to any asset will add it to the asset queue for preloading.
 Immerse will display a loading overlay until all required assets are loaded.
 Images will be loaded into the browser cache and audio/video will be considered loaded when the HTML5 canplaythrough event is returned.

 ```js
 'videoName': { type: 'video', path: 'assets/audio/gnossienne', loop: true, wait: true }, ...